 "I think the most important thing is to consider the biodiversity, right, because it's different sustainability dimensions actually, right?
-If we destroy the ecosystems somehow and have too much only short-term economic considerations, we will destroy the ecosystems and then it's all just bad, right?
+If we destroy the ecosystems somehow and have too much only short-term economic considerations, we will destroy the ecosystems, and then it's all just bad, right?
 No activities will benefit from destroyed and contaminated water, right?
-The challenge is if that we don't consider biodiversity as well, then it's gonna be a huge challenge and also at a big economic price, right?
-So, there's definitely a need for more thinking about economy in a wider scale, not just within the various sectors, but also from an ecosystem level, right, where you also consider what will the price be if we actually destroy these ecosystems.
-How do we protect environment?
-And I think that's actually where we see many conflicts arrive in the nearest future. is this: the conflicts between the climate goals and the nature goals.
-We need to find out how to consider both, because we depend on both, right?"
+If we don't consider biodiversity as well, it will be a huge challenge at a high economic price, right?
+So, there's a need for more thinking about the economy on a wider scale, not just within the various sectors, but also from an ecosystem level, right, where you also consider the price if we destroy these ecosystems.
+How do we protect the environment?
+And I think that's where we see many conflicts arrive in the near future: the conflicts between the climate and nature goals.
+We must find out how to consider both because we depend on both, right?"